 31 If on the ground or 1st floors, is there secondary means of escape from each habitable room?
 Door or window of at least 0.33m2 with no single dimension smaller than 450mm.
-Yes 32 Does the layout of the flat meet the relevant Building Regulations (Travel distance, protected entrance hall, alternative escape etc.?)
-Yes 33 Are there any extraction fans that are not vented directly to an external wall?
-No 34 Are there any missing internal doors?
-No 35 Is the fixed electrical test in date?
+N/A 32 Does the layout of the flat meet the relevant Building Regulations (Travel distance, protected entrance hall, alternative escape etc.?)
+N/A 33 Are there any extraction fans that are not vented directly to an external wall?
+N/A 34 Are there any missing internal doors?
+N/A 35 Is the fixed electrical test in date?
 Yes 36 Are there any signs of hoarding?
-No 37 Is the cooker in a safe position?
-Yes 38 Assessor's Miscellaneous Comments or observations - please consider compartmentation within the flat or any tenant alterations?
-None.
+N/A 37 Is the cooker in a safe position?
+N/A 38 Assessor's Miscellaneous Comments or observations - please consider compartmentation within the flat or any tenant alterations?
+There were no residents present to grant access to any of the flats.